Information on Biometrics, Visa Fees, Visa Categories and Student Visas

 Visa processing Fees are;

 - Single entry visa fee - INR 4,100

 - Multiple entry visa fee - INR 6,800

 - Transit entry visa fee - INR 1,700

 If you are attending at a Visa Application Centre for the purpose of providing your biometric information and/or submitting the documents relating to your online visa application, you are required to pay a service charge.
 This fee is separate to the visa fee - find out more information on the VFS website.

 Beneficiary of Directive 2004/38/EC (the 'Free Movement Directive')

-If you are a beneficiary of Directive 2004/38/EC (the 'Free Movement Directive') ie. a 'qualifying family member' of an EU/EEA/Swiss Citizen, you are required to attend a visa application centre for the purpose of providing your biometric information. you will be required to pay the service charge at a reduced rate.
+If you are a beneficiary of Directive 2004/38/EC (the 'Free Movement Directive') ie. a 'qualifying family member' of an EU/EEA/Swiss Citizen, you are required to attend a Visa Application Centre (VAC) for the purpose of providing your biometric information.
+You will be required to pay the service charge at a reduced rate.

-Please note, following completion of the biometric process, you have the option of submitting your supporting documents to the relevant Irish consular facility yourself or availing of the service offered by the visa application centre.
+Please note, following completion of the biometric process, you have the option of submitting your supporting documents to the relevant Irish consular facility yourself or availing of the service offered by the Visa Application Centre (VAC).